aiven/devportal/docs/products/opensearch/reference/sunsetting-backward-compatible-aiven-for-opensearch.rst

 Sunsetting backward compatibility with Aiven for Elasticsearch
 ==============================================================

-In September 2021, Aiven `introduced Aiven for OpenSearch® <https://aiven.io/blog/announcing-aiven-for-opensearch>`_ service that is backward compatible with Aiven for Elasticsearch.
+In September 2021, Aiven `introduced Aiven for OpenSearch® <https://aiven.io/blog/announcing-aiven-for-opensearch>`_ service and provided a migration path from Aiven for Elasticsearch service to Aiven for OpenSearch service that has backward capability to Aiven for Elasticsearch.

-On 23 August 2022, a mandatory update will be scheduled to discontinue the backward compatibility with Aiven for Elasticsearch.
+On 23 August 2022, in order to complete the migration, Aiven will sunset the backward compatible capability to all migrated Aiven for OpenSearch cluster.
 In this article, we will explain what are the changes after performing the update.

 Aiven REST API
 --------------